fewbits/ansible-laws/README.md

   - Use `shell`/`command`/`raw` modules (the least priority; use **only** when **EXTREMELLY necessary**)

 ### 5. Thou shalt not use fixed values in Playbooks and Roles
-  - When possible, never fix values inside of a Playbook
+  - When possible, never fix values inside of a `playbook`
-  - The same is valid for the Roles
+  - The same is valid for the `roles`
-  - Use variables, that can be passed by the user from outside
+  - Use `variables`, that can be passed by the user from outside
   - Variables can be passed from a large variety of places and files
   - Variables are cool ;)